Acow337/simple-db/lab1.md

 tuples) and B-trees; for this assignment, you will only implement a heap file access method, and we have written some of the code for you.

-A `HeapFile` object is arranged into a set of pages, each of which consists of a fixed number of bytes for storing tuples, (defined by the constant `BufferPool.DEFAULT_PAGE_SIZE`), including a header.
+**A `HeapFile` object is arranged into a set of pages**, each of which consists of a fixed number of bytes for storing tuples, (defined by the constant `BufferPool.DEFAULT_PAGE_SIZE`), including a header.
 In SimpleDB, there is one `HeapFile` object for each table in the database.
 Each page in a `HeapFile` is arranged as a set of slots, each of which can hold one tuple (tuples for a given table in SimpleDB are all of the same size).
-In addition to these slots, each page has a header that consists of a bitmap with one bit per tuple slot.
+In addition to these slots, **each** **page has a header that consists of a bitmap with one bit per tuple slot**.
 If the bit corresponding to a particular tuple is 1, it indicates that the tuple is valid; if it is 0, the tuple is invalid (e.g., has been deleted or was never initialized.)
 Pages of `HeapFile` objects are of type `HeapPage` which